-I am born in New Orleans, Louisiana.
+On a sunny day in New Orleans, Louisiana, I make my entrance into the world.
 My full name is Gregory Jacques Hopkins.
-Jacques was my great-grandfather’s name who was cajun-french.
-It’s also a great name for a piano teacher, don’t you think?
+Jacques was my great-grandfather’s name, who was Cajun-French.
+It’s a great name for a piano teacher, don’t you think?

 Learn more about